Gilligan's Island: Home media

 Warner Home Video released all three seasons of Gilligan's Island on DVD in Region 1 between 2004 and 2005.
 The Complete First Season features all 36 episodes unedited with the original theme song in their original black-and-white format.
-The special features include the rare pilot episode with commentary with creator Sherwood Schwartz and three other featurettes.
+The special features include the rare pilot episode with commentary from creator Sherwood Schwartz and three other featurettes.

 The Complete Second Season includes all 32 season-two episodes in color.
-Bonuses for this set include: a season-two introduction with Russell Johnson and Sherwood Schwartz and audio commentary on the season's third episode, "The Little Dictator".
+Bonuses for this set include a season-two introduction with Russell Johnson and Sherwood Schwartz and audio commentary on the season's third episode, "The Little Dictator".

 The Complete Third Season includes all 30 season-three episodes.
-Special features include a season introduction with Russell Johnson and Sherwood Schwartz, commentary on the season's fourth episode, "The Producer", guest-starring Phil Silvers and a 15-minute documentary titled Gilligan's Island: A Pop Culture Phenomenon.
+Special features include a season introduction with Russell Johnson and Sherwood Schwartz, commentary on the season's fourth episode, "The Producer," guest-starring Phil Silvers, and a 15-minute documentary titled Gilligan's Island: A Pop Culture Phenomenon.

 The Complete Series Collection contains all the same bonuses and featurettes for a complete series box set in 2007.
 In April 2012, the series was reissued in new DVD releases.

 The series is also available at the iTunes Store.

 In August 2006, an executive at Warner Bros. announced plans that Gilligan's Island, in addition to other classic TV series owned by the studio, would be digitally re-mastered in HD.
 The original TV series was shot on high-resolution film but scaled down for broadcast.

 On January 20, 2014, TV Land became the first network to air theatrical-style widescreen HD remastered episodes of Gilligan's Island.
-This marked the first time the WB remastered episodes were seen by fans and the general public.
+This marked the first time fans and the general public saw the WB remastered episodes.

 HD remastered episodes have been made available for purchase through streaming media sources.

 In other media

-Two board games based on the show, both called The Gilligan's Island Game featuring a monkey, Thurston Howell III, Gilligan and the Skipper on the box cover, were manufactured by Game Gems and released in 1965.
+Two board games based on the show, both called The Gilligan's Island Game featuring Gilligan, Thurston Howell III, and the Skipper on the box cover, were manufactured by Game Gems and released in 1965.
 The New Adventures of Gilligan, based on the short-lived cartoon of the same name and featuring all castaways, was manufactured by Milton Bradley and was released in 1974.

 A set of trading cards was released by Topps in 1965.

 A pinball machine, manufactured by Bally and based on the show, was released in May 1991.

 A video game based on the series, called The Adventures of Gilligan's Island and manufactured by Bandai, was released for the Nintendo Entertainment System in July 1990.
-The game features the likenesses of all the original castaways except for Ginger, who is completely absent from the game.
+The game features the likenesses of all the original castaways except for Ginger, who is absent from the game.
 A video slot machine, manufactured by International Game Technology and loosely based on the show, was released in 2004.